conda/governance/CODE_OF_CONDUCT.md

 ## Anonymous Reporting

 The reporting form supports anonymous incident reporting.
 Anonymous reporting works best when the behavior happened in a public space and was witnessed by many.
 If an incident is reported anonymously and was not witnessed by others, than the committee may be limited in what actions it can take and what it can report to the larger community.
 Nevertheless, we still want to receive these reports.
-They are helpful when determining what we need to address as a community, and when looking for evidence of repeated bad behavior.
+They are helpful when determining what we need to address as a community, and when looking for evidence of repeated behavior.

 ## Conflicts of Interest

 Committee members are expected to recuse themselves in they have a conflict of interest.
 In addition, the CoC Committee can [vote](#voting-and-decision-making) to remove a committee member from a case, if the committee feels that the member has a conflict of interest.
-This vote requires a simple majority.
+This [vote](#voting-and-decision-making) requires a simple majority.

-If you are concerned about making a report that will be read by any of the committee members, you are strongly encouraged to contact [any committee member](#committee-membership) directly.
+If you are concerned about making a report that will be read by all committee members, you are strongly encouraged to contact [individual committee members](#committee-membership) directly.

 # Enforcement: What Happens After a Report is Filed?